 Shake vigorously to fully mix the preserves.

-Garnish with a fresh sprig of mint and serve.
+Garnish with a fresh sprig of mint.
+Serve and enjoy.

-- The blueberry preserves are another unique element that we do not often see in cocktails, and you have to admire their effect.
+- The blueberry preserves are another unique element that's not often seen in cocktails, and you have to admire their effect.
 The cocktail requires a bit more shaking to ensure that the preserves are properly mixed, though the texture that results from using them is spectacular.